Shiveshrane/Cricket_ball_speed-estimation/README.md

 ## Future Improvements

+- Improved speed of calculation:
+  Implement techniques to reduce the speed of detections and improve the overall detection speed.

 - Improved Ball Detection:
 Use better models trained on larger and higher quality datasets for more accurate ball detection.